---

 **What users dislike:**

-- Users find the **complexity** of JFrog overwhelming, often needing extensive training to navigate its functionalities effectively.
+- Users find the **complexity** of the JFrog platform overwhelming, often requiring extensive training to navigate its functionalities.
 (9 reviews)

-- Users find the **steep learning curve** of JFrog challenging, requiring significant time to master its complexity.
+- Users find the **learning difficulty** of JFrog challenging, as it requires substantial time and effort to master.
 (7 reviews)

 - Users face **performance issues** with JFrog, noting slow system responses and sudden service downtimes during high resource usage.
 (6 reviews)